Analytics indexes

 Linking repeated content filters to a conceptual index

-Use the Repeated Content Filters section on an Analytics index layout to link repeated content filters when the Analytics index is not open in Edit mode.
-These linked filters will only apply to the currently open Analytics conceptual index; they will not be applied to Structured Analytics Sets.
-This only applies to conceptual indexes, not classification indexes.
+Use the Repeated Content Filters section on an Analytics index layout to manually link repeated content filters when the Analytics index is not open in Edit mode.

-To link one or more existing repeated content filters to an Analytics index, perform the following steps:
+To manually link one or more existing repeated content filters to an Analytics index, perform the following steps:

 1. Click on the Repeated Content Filters tab in the bottom panel of the console.